Adjuvant listing: What should I include in an application?

 You should submit a covering letter for each application.
 This is an important document since it helps us understand why you have submitted your application.
 The letter should detail:

-- The purpose of the application eg to add an adjuvant to the Official List; and,
+- the purpose of the application for example to add an adjuvant to the Official List

-- The context of the application in relation to any previous List Entries; and,
+- the context of the application in relation to any previous list entries

-- Brief details as to how you are supporting your application eg the submission of reasoned scientific cases; the submission of new data.
+- brief details as to how you are supporting your application, for example the submission of reasoned scientific cases; the submission of new data.
 You may expand this information to provide details of how you are addressing each area of the assessment.
 This could take the form of an application overview.

-Where you are submitting an application for a new EAC you will also need to submit a document providing information on the nomenclature of the EAC.
+Where you are applying for a new effective adjuvant component (EAC) or new source of EAC you must also submit information on the nomenclature of the EAC.

 Draft List Entry